ICSTUDIOSOFFICIAL/ICStudios/README.md

 IC Studios is a small, independent team focused on building games, tools, and weird experiments.
 We’re not a big studio, we’re not corporate, and we’re definitely not chasing trends.
 We make the kind of stuff we *want* to play – projects that feel raw, experimental, and personal.
+We are 100% AGAINST the use of Artificial Intelligence (Generative Specifically) and WILL NOT use them in our projects outside of help.

 ---